igorvieira/igorprvieira/src/content/blog/2023-04-02-pocketbase.md

 ---
-title: Como fazer deploy do pocketbase com Fly.io
+title: How to deploy pocketbase with Fly.io
 pubDate: "Apr 04 2023"
 description: "Pocketbase"
 category: pocketbase